jon-harper/E34M1/docs/compat/index.md

 ## Mercury One Compatibility

-E34M1 is compatible with Mercury One.1 without limiting the build area; no print area is lost by converting to EVA 3 from a different toolhead.
-In some configuratinos, minor adjustments to the Z axis are needed.
+E34M1 is compatible with Mercury One.1 without limiting the build area; no print area is lost with stock beds by converting to EVA 3 from a different toolhead.
+In some configurations, minor adjustments to the Z axis are needed.
 See [Other Changes and Additions](#other-changes-and-additions) for examples.

-An Ender 5 Pro converted to Mercury One.1 with E34M1 has a *theoretical* build area of 275mm x 275mm using 330mm linear rails.
-Available area on the X axis is typically around 265mm.
-Available build area on the Y axis is affected by your build, e.g. the type of rear intake used, presence of a toolhead PCB, etc.
+An Ender 5 Pro rebuilt as a Mercury One.1 with 330mm rails:

+- Has a *theoretical* build area of 275mm x 275mm;
+- Can expect at least 265mm of X axis travel;
+- Can expect at least 250mm of Y axis travel, typically more.

 !!! note
     E34M1 is *not* compatible with Mercury One Classic.